Fair Cardholder Agreement

 Customer Service agents are available to answer your calls 24 hours per day, 7 days per week, excluding holidays.

-Card Account balance inquiries made by telephone are subject to a fee.
+Bank Account balance inquiries made by telephone are subject to a fee.
 For information about the fee, see the section labeled “Fee Schedule.”

 From time to time, we may monitor and/or record telephone calls between you and us to assure the quality of our customer service or as required by applicable law.